Shrinking money funds may risk systemic ructions

 Volatile moves in the repo and government bond market are also causing troubles beyond the euro zone.

-The Bank of Japan was forced to intervene in the market earlier this month, injecting 2.8 trillion yento stem a rout in government bond prices that caused a spike in benchmark yields to a one-year high of 0.920 percent.
+The Bank of Japan was forced to intervene in the market earlier this month, injecting 2.8 trillion yen ($27.60 billion)to stem a rout in government bond prices that caused a spike in benchmark yields to a one-year high of 0.920 percent.

 JP Morgan estimates that a 100 basis point shift in Japanese bond yield curve would cause a loss of 3 trillion yen for major Japanese banks, or 10 percent of tier 1 capital.